 User Experience & Interface:

-- Auto-assignments and a high level of automation, which enables organizations to manage thousands (or hundreds of thousands) of learners with minimal LMS administration support.
+- Auto-assignments and a high level of automation, which enable organizations to manage thousands (or hundreds of thousands) of learners with minimal LMS administration support

 Questions to Ask Prospective LMS Providers